QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_essentials.rst

     y / x

-Although the ``*`` can be omitted for multiplication between a numeric literal and a variable
+Although the ``*`` can be omitted for multiplication between a numeric literal and a variable.

 .. code-block:: julia